se-edu/learningresources/contents/javascript/Javascript-promises.md

 Promises provide the ability to specify how the execution of some part of your code would depend on the status of an asynchronous operation.
 It can now wait for the asynchronous operation to resolve first before doing any work on its result.

 ## Quickstart
 Here, we will be showing you some sample code to get started with promises.
 We understand there is some style of programming you are used to.
-So here, we are giving you a few examples, first in the style are are familar with, then switching over to promises.
+So here, we are giving you a few examples, first using callbacks (which you are more familiar with), then switching over to using promises.

 ### From callbacks to promises
 Say we have two pretty long and intensive functions, `getData()` and `filterData()`.
 You will have to get the data from some server using `getData()`, then process it using `filterData()`, all before you can start displaying the results.

 And how would such functions be implemented without promises, using the callback method?
-The callback method ultilizes the fact that we can easily pass functions into javscript as parameters and then use them within the function, effectively "passing" any form of data out, without explicitly returning any value.
+The callback method utilizes the fact that we can easily pass functions into javascript as parameters and then use them within the function, effectively "passing" any form of data out, without explicitly returning any value.

 We will implement the above use case in the "callback style" (mimicking the long and intensiveness of the functions using `setTimeout`):